alexmacarthur/typeit/README.md

 | loopDelay    | The amount of time between looping over a string or set of strings again.  | 750  |
 | html    | Handle strings as HTML, which will process tags and HTML entities.
 If 'false,' strings will be typed literally.  | true  |

+## Limitations
+TypeIt is an constantly improving work in progress.
+Because of that, certain limitations are going to exist.
+Some have some workarounds you can easily implement yourself; others do not.
+Here are a few obvious limitations:

+- By default, the cursor is italicized (because it's wrapped in `<i>` tags).
+Until this is updated, just style it on your own by targeting the `.c` class.
+- There's currently no way to start with text on the screen and begin to delete it.
+Instead, the element must always start with no text.
+- As of the latest release, there's no way to pause and delay typing at a given time.
+There are workarounds to this, but until a future release addresses it, it can be a limitation.

 ## Contributions